espressif/esp-idf/docs/en/api-guides/core_dump.rst

 Configuration
 -------------

-There are a number of core dump related configuration options which user can choose in configuration menu of the application (`make menuconfig`).
+There are a number of core dump related configuration options which user can choose in configuration menu of the application (`idf.py menuconfig`).

 1. Core dump data destination (`Components -> ESP32-specific config -> Core dump destination`):